 With a supinated grip – that is, with your palms facing up – you can curl with dumbbells, barbells (barbell curl), do cable curls or preacher curls.
 You can also do reverse curl exercises.
 But in this example, we’re going to look at dumbbell curls to put the movement on an even playing field as the traditional dumbbell hammer curl.

 The supinated-grip dumbbell curl, as with all other curling movements where your elbows are at your sides, is going to mostly recruit the long head of your biceps brachii.
-The long head, as previously mentioned, is going to give your bicep its peak and width when viewed from the side.
+The long head, as previously mentioned, is going to give your bicep muscle its peak and width when viewed from the side.

 Before we choose a winner, I want to mention that exercises for every body part should be varied so that every head of each muscle has a chance to be stimulated.
 Switching up exercises and working your muscles differently is extremely important if you want a balanced physique.

-Another aspect of the standard bicep curl that makes it superior is the fact that it simply is not as easy to cheat a rep as with hammer curls and allows for stricter form.
+Another aspect of the standard bicep curl that makes it superior is the fact that it simply is not as easy to cheat a rep as with hammer curls and allows for proper form.
 When most people do hammer curls, you’ll see them dipping the shoulder of the side they’re curling on, this is a cheated rep, and takes the bicep out of the last part of the rep.

 Although standard, supinated-grip bicep curls are more effective in working a larger part of the bicep, that doesn’t mean you should cut hammer curls out of your workout completely and only do one type of curls.